-Whitireia degree academic entry requirements, or equivalent academic/work experience; evidence of suitability based on interview, health declaration, safety check, referee reports.
+University entrance or equivalent academic/work experience; evidence of suitability based on an interview, health declaration, safety check, referee reports.

 The interview determines the applicant's preparedness for study, ability to meet the Health Practitioners Competence Assurance Act 2003 (if applicable) and any registration board requirements in terms of being fit for registration.
 Applicants must be able to demonstrate the following qualities:

 - understanding of, and capability to work in the professional health and social services sector